knivek91/ReactLab01/README.md

 # ReactLab01 - Component
 Introduction to React Component

-Explain how Component works in react lifycycle.
+Explain how Component works in React lifecycle.

 Explanation of Smart, Dump, Stalees Component.